 Steps are taken to reduce background noise for hearing impaired pupils.
-Furniture and equipment are selected, adjusted and located appropriately to meet the needs of disabled pupils.
+Furniture and equipment are selected, adjusted and located appropriately to meet the needs of pupils with a disability.

 School visits are made accessible to all pupils irrespective of attainment or impairment.
 Risk Assessments are undertaken appropriately taking into account the needs of pupils with disabilities.